MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/govern-on-premises-groups.md

  4. Wait for the new AD group to be updated with the new members.
 Using Active Directory Users and Computers, confirm that the correct users are present as members of the group.
  5. In your AD domain monitoring, allow only the [gMSA account](how-to-prerequisites.md#group-managed-service-accounts) that runs the provisioning agent, [authorization to change the membership](/windows/security/threat-protection/auditing/audit-security-group-management) in the new AD group.

-You'll then be able to govern access to the AD application through this new access package.
+You can now govern access to the AD application through this new access package.

 ### Configuring the existing groups option

-In this scenario option, you'll add a new AD security group as a nested group member of an existing group.
+In this scenario option, you add a new AD security group as a nested group member of an existing group.
 This scenario is applicable to deployments for applications that have a hardcoded dependency on a particular group account name, SID, or distinguished name.

-Nesting that group into the applications’ existing AD group will allow Microsoft Entra ID users who are assigned by a governance feature and subsequently  access the app to have an appropriate Kerberos ticket containing the existing group’s SID, as allowed by AD group nesting rules.
+Nesting that group into the applications existing AD group will allow:
+ - Microsoft Entra ID users, who are assigned by a governance feature, and subsequently access the app, to have an appropriate Kerberos ticket.
+This ticket will contain the existing groups SID.
+This nesting is allowed by AD group nesting rules.

  If the app uses LDAP and follows nested group membership, the app will see the Microsoft Entra ID users as having the existing group as one of their memberships.

 #### Determine eligibility of existing group
  1. Launch Active Directory Users and Computers, and record the distinguished name, type and scope of the existing AD group used by the application.